pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.4.0 =

+Added: Correlation map that shows relationships among all scale questions (overall and by choice question)
+Added: Ability to save graph data to CSV file (to recreate graph outside NarraFirma) for selected graph or whole catalysis report
+Added: System for marking patterns as remarkable, unremarkable, to be reviewed, or redundant - improves catalysis workflow
+Added: Ability to show or hide all columns in pattern table on "Explore patterns" page
+Added: Non-printing observation note (to remember something about an observation without having it appear in the report)
+Added: Project options page (for options that affect whole project)
+Added: Project option to set CSV delimiter for import and export (comma, semicolon, tab)
+Changed: Better interface for choosing graph types to show on "Explore patterns" page, with graphics
+Changed: Import system now warns if you try to import floating-point (real) numbers rather than integers for scale data
+Changed: Better help on graph types on "Explore patterns" page
+Changed: Limited size of Mann-Whitney statistical results table for contingency-histograms and multiple histograms (can be very long)
+Fixed: Observation/interpretation with no name now shows description on clustering page (instead of nothing)
+Fixed: Firefox bug causing help window to be shown in tiny font; now appears in tab but normal sized

 = 1.3.3 =